Incident Response Strategies

 Conduct a Gap Analysis and Risk Assessment

-Following this gap analysis, perform a comprehensive risk assessment to identify potential threats and vulnerabilities.
+Following this gap analysis, perform a comprehensive to identify potential threats and vulnerabilities.
 This assessment should include the identification of critical assets, an evaluation of the likelihood of various threats, and an analysis of the potential impact on your organization.
 Document your findings meticulously to create a clear overview of necessary improvements, prioritizing actions based on assessed risk levels.

 Each box represents a step in the process.
 Follow the arrows to see how to move from one step to the next, starting with gathering documentation and ending with prioritizing actions based on your findings.